 1. Mix the milk with the salt and sugar.
 Add the beaten eggs and strain.

-2. Pour into a large pot, add the cinnamon stick and bring to high heat, stirring constantly with a wooden spoon.
+2. Pour into a large pot, preferably with a thick base, add the cinnamon stick, and bring to high heat stirring constantly with a wooden spoon.

-3. Bring to the boil, add the lemon juice and stop stirring.
+3. Bring to the boil, add the lemon juice and stop the stirring.

-4. When milk is curdled, lower the heat, leave to boil 30 minutes, then add vanilla and raisins.
+4. When milk is curdled, lower the heat, leave to boil 30 minutes and then add vanilla and raisins.

 5. Allow the syrup to cook until thickened, turn off heat, leave to cool and store in the fridge.
 Serve cold.